Motorcycle Accidents

 In these cases, action may need to be taken against a manufacturer or government agency.

-Can I Still Recover If I’m Partially to Blame for the Accident?
+Can I Still Recover if I’m Partially to Blame for the Motorcycle Accident?

 Illinois is a comparative fault state.
-This means that you can still recover compensation after a motorcycle accident even if you were partially at fault.
+This means you can still recover compensation after a motorcycle accident, even if you were partially at fault.
 However, your recovery will be reduced in proportion to your degree of fault.

 However, if you are more than 50 percent at fault, your recovery would be barred in Illinois.

-Insurance companies often try to put blame on the motorcyclist.
-Your attorney will need to stand up for your rights and challenge any unfounded claims that you were at fault.
+Insurance companies often try to put the blame on the motorcyclist.
+Your Illinois motorcycle accident attorney must stand up for your rights and challenge any unfounded claims that you were at fault.

 What Will My Motorcycle Case Be Worth?

-Many factors go into determining the value of a motorcycle accident case.
-The main factors are the types of losses you have suffered and the amount of available insurance coverage.
+Many factors determine the value of a motorcycle accident case.
+The main factors are the types of losses you have suffered and the available insurance coverage.

 Motorcycle Accident Damages